 - may challenge the truthfulness of tenant’s declarations

-- are not required to tell their tenants their rights under this moratorium
+- is not required to tell their tenants their rights under this moratorium

 This moratorium does NOT protect tenants from eviction for criminal activity while on the premise, threatening the health or safety of other residents, damaging, or threatening a risk of damage to the property, violation of building, health, or related codes/ordinances, or lease violations other than non-payment.

 This moratorium is forbearance, not forgiveness.
 You will still owe all your rent as of July 1, 2021.
 The landlord may also include late fees and interest.

 In addition to the CDC moratorium, there are some other relevant federal programs:

 - If a landlord has a Enterprise-backed mortgage on multifamily housing (five units or more) they must give 30-days’ notice of any eviction related to non-payment of rent that became due between March 26 and July 24 2020.
 This also applies to most rental properties in which tenants have federal rent subsidies.